DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/options.md

     If set, will require frame-src CSP headers being emitting on the end session callback endpoint which renders iframes to clients for front-channel signout notification.
 Defaults to true.

+* ***UserDisplayNameClaimType***

+    The claim type used for the user's display name.
+This is used when storing user sessions server side.

 ## Events
 Allows configuring if and which events should be submitted to a registered event sink.
 See :ref:`here <refEvents>` TODO for more information on events.